jdcantrell/luggage/readme.md

 I opted to not make this app multi-user, instead going for a single-user web app.
 Which, turns out, is a little bit of a strange concept.
-This is the reason why you store your username and password in the yaml file.
-So I recommend you be smart about that, if your server is accessed by anyone else they will be able to get that username and hash if they can read luggage's config file, for whatever that is worth to them.
+This is the reason why you store your username and password hash in the yaml file.
+So I recommend you be smart about that, if your server is accessed by anyone else they will be able to get that username and hash if they can read config.yml file, for whatever that is worth to them.

+The repo contains a demo fabfile.py for deploying, you will probably need to modify it to suit your needs.

+Some of this code may not be 100% awesome.
+But it works, which is 100% awesome.

 #Roadmap
 * prevent csrf (random session token for forms and cookie)
+* Enhance syntax colors
 * Demo branch

 * Make site work with javascript off (because it should be easy)